metatensor/metatrain/docs/src/getting-started/finetuning-example.rst

 can be used as a template for general fine-tuning with metatrain.
 Fine-tuning a pretrained model allows you to obtain a model better suited for your specific system.
-You need to provide a dataset of structures that have been evaluated at a reference level of theory, usually DFT.
+You need to provide a dataset of structures that have been evaluated at a higher reference level of theory, usually DFT.
 Fine-tuning a universal model such as PET-MAD allows for reasonable model performance even if little training data is available.
+It requires using a pre-trained model checkpoint with the ``mtt train`` command and setting the new targets corresponding to the new level of theory in the ``options.yaml`` file.

-First you need a valid checkpoint for the PET architecture, you can obtain a PET-MAD checkpoint from huggingface
+In order to obtain a pretrained model, you can use a PET-MAD checkpoint from huggingface
 .. code-block:: bash
   wget https://huggingface.co/lab-cosmo/pet-mad/resolve/v1.1.0/models/pet-mad-v1.1.0.ckpt